Railway town: Role in land speculation

 Such is the case with Durango, Colorado.
 In the spring of 1880, William Bell of the Denver & Rio Grande Railroad scoured the La Plata County area in the vicinity of Animas City, located on the Animas River.
 When negotiations to acquire land through the local homesteaders fell through, Bell acquired property downstream to the south under more favorable conditions in the name of the Durango Land and Coal Company.
 By the end of the year, a Durango newspaper reported all of "Animas City is coming to Durango as fast as accommodations can be secured".
 The population, at the time estimated between 3,000 and 5,000 people, crammed into the little "box town", where the only permanent structures were saloons, dance halls, restaurants and stores.

 When the railroad arrived in August 1881, the train stopped in a jubilant Durango, not Animas City.
 The railroad pushed on up the Animas River, reaching Silverton in July 1882, passing through Animas City without a stop.
 Animas City subsisted as a de facto suburb of the Durango area before annexation by Durango in 1948.
 The Durango and Silverton Narrow Gauge Railroad, a heritage railroad and successor to the Rio Grande in La Plata County, still passes by the townsite.

 Europe

-In Denmark, Sweden and Norway, a related concept is the stationsby or "station town".
+In Denmark, Sweden, Finland and Norway, a related concept is the stationsby or "station town".
 Stationsbyer are rural towns that grew up around railways, but they were based on agricultural co-operatives and artisan communities rather than on railway industries.
 Among the Swedish towns mostly influenced by railways include Alvesta as a hub for the inland south and Hallsberg as a hub for the interior middle of the country.
-For Norway, towns such as Bryne on the west coast, Lillestrøm and Ås in the east and south of Oslo are good examples.
+For Norway, towns such as Bryne on the west coast, Lillestrøm and Ås in the east and south of Oslo are good examples, while Skjeberg still identifies as a railway town even though no trains stop that any longer.
+In Finland, Kouvola and Riihimäki are the most important such towns.